Java War (1741–1743): Instability of Visscher and early losses

 The following day, Visscher surrendered control of the military to Glan.
 Not long afterwards, news reached him that Yonko had not joined the insurgents but had been robbed, spending the night at his son's grave in Peterongan in depression.
-This revitalised Visscher, who retook command of the military on 4 May and ordered everyone to return to their homes.
+This revitalized Visscher, who retook command of the military on 4 May and ordered everyone to return to their homes.
 Several days afterwards, four regents – Suradiningrat from Tuban, Martapura from Grobogan, Suradimenggala from Kaliwungu, and Awangga from Kendal – arrived at Semarang, reporting that the 6,000 promised troops were on their way.

 Despite being advised that he would be in danger if he went against the company, on 11 May Pakubuwono II requested that all coastal regents pledge their allegiance to him.
 He did the same for the members of his court on 13 May.
 However, several leaders, including second in line to the throne Prince Ngabehi Loringpasar, Pakubuwono II's elder brother Prince Tepasana, and his mother Queen Amangkurat, were against a revolution; Captain Johannes van Velsen, Dutch resident in Kartasura, reported to Visscher that the Sunan had been persuaded against rebelling.
 However, Pakubuwono II became increasingly certain that he would join forces with the Chinese.

 On 23 May, the approximately 1,000 Chinese left Tanjung and headed east, assaulting the 15-man Juwana outpost, as well as the one in Rembang.
 Although the Dutch resident and five others escaped, the Dutch recorded a high number of casualties, with reports of cannibalism.
 The resident in Demak, hearing these rumours and with 3,000 Chinese outside the walls, requested permission to withdraw to Semarang.
 Considering Demak key to the defence of the city, Visscher refused, instead sending 80 to 100 native troops as reinforcements.
 The resident of Demak was eventually called back to Semarang, leaving the defence of the fort to Mertopuro.
 Rembang fell on 27 July, with Jepara falling four days later.